Mark Green (New York politician)

-Mark Joseph Green (born March 15, 1945) is an American author, former public official, public interest lawyer, and Democratic politician from New York City.
+Mark Joseph Green (born March 15, 1945) is an American author, lawyer, and Democratic politician from New York City.
 Green was New York City Consumer Affairs Commissioner from 1990 to 1993 and New York City Public Advocate from 1994 to 2002.

-Green won Democratic primaries for the U.S. House of Representatives, U.S. Senate, and mayor of New York City, in each case losing the general election.

 Early life and education

 Green was born to a Jewish family in Brooklyn, New York.
 He lived in Bensonhurst, Brooklyn, until he was three and then moved to Long Island, first to Elmont, New York, and later Great Neck, New York.
 Both his parents were Republicans; his father was a lawyer and residential apartment landlord and his mother a public-school teacher.

 Green graduated from Great Neck South High School in 1963, from Cornell University in 1967 and in 1970 from Harvard Law School, where he was editor-in-chief of the Harvard Civil Rights-Civil Liberties Law Review.
-He has a brother, realtor Stephen L. Green, founder of SLGreen Realty Corp.
+He has a brother, the prominent realtor Stephen L. Green, founder of SLGreen Realty Corp.

 Political career

-1960s–1970s
+1960s – 1970s

 In 1967, Green interned for Jacob Javits, and while in law school in the early 1970s, was a "Nader's Raider" at Ralph Nader's Public Citizen, where he worked on a lawsuit against the Richard Nixon administration after the firing of Watergate special prosecutor Archibald Cox.
-After law school, Green returned to Washington D.C. and ran the Congress Watch division of the consumer rights advocacy group Public Citizen from 1977 to 1980.
-In 1976, he managed former U. S. Attorney General Ramsey Clark's campaign for the Senate seat of James Buckley.
+After law school, Green returned to Washington, D.C., and ran the Congress Watch division of the consumer rights advocacy group Public Citizen from 1977 to 1980.
+In 1976, he managed former U.S. Attorney General Ramsey Clark's campaign for the Senate seat of James Buckley.
 Clark came in third, behind Ambassador Daniel Patrick Moynihan and Representative Bella Abzug.
 Moynihan went on to win the office and serve four terms in the Senate.